 You’ll need a robust solar system, battery bank and inverter to run your Starlink terminal the entire day.
 Another option is to use a portable power station like a Jackery or Yeti Goal Zero.
 In our Sprinter van, we will have 400 amp hours of Battleborn Lithium-Ion batteries plus an array of solar panels on the roof.

-We will most likely choose to just use Starlink’s satellite connection a few hours per day, and leave it off otherwise.
+We typically use Starlink’s satellite connection a few hours per day, and leave it off otherwise.
 I usually don’t need internet 24/7 when I’m in a remote beautiful place ripe for exploration, hikes, paddleboarding and windsurfing.

 Getting a Refund on your Starlink Kit & Cancelling Service